nicolasgallandpro/bindou/README.md

 * create .bindou.env file using the template/example.
 * create a Caddyfile using the template/example.
 * you also need to have a .env file with at least the variable COMPOSE_PRJECT_NAME set

+to run the project :
+=> docker-compose up -d